LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 Task 2: Adding the new class
 --

-This simple, just subclass from the root of the AST hierarchy a new class appropriately named.
+This is simple, just subclass from the root of the AST hierarchy a new class appropriately named.
 Say `BraceNode`.

 Task 3: Adding the required ivars
 --